-The global importance of mitigating the environmental impact of human activities is growing, and carbon projects have emerged as a vital tool to achieve this goal.
+The global importance of mitigating the environmental impact of human activities is growing, and carbon projects have emerged as a vital tool to achieve this goal and restore nature.
 Landowners and farmers are essential stakeholders in these projects, as they provide the land on which these projects are implemented.

 Carbon projects generate credits for storing CO2 in soil and vegetation, providing landowners and farmers with a sustainable source of income to support their families and communities.